1 Hour / 1 CE

 • Intended Audience

-This training is intended for mental health and allied professionals who are involved in violence risk and threat assessment, including those specializing in forensic psychology, risk assessment, or threat management.
-The program provides foundational knowledge, with a particular focus on the structured professional judgment approach, equipping participants with practical skills to evaluate and manage potential violence.
+This training is designed for mental health and allied professionals involved in violence risk and threat assessment, with a focus on the structured professional judgment approach.
+It is suitable for those specializing in forensic psychology, risk assessment, or threat management, and provides practical skills for evaluating and managing potential violence.

 • Experience Level

-This training is designed for licensed and pre-licensed mental health professionals seeking foundational knowledge of legal issues in violence risk/threat assessment.
+This training is appropriate for licensed and pre-licensed mental health professionals at various stages of experience with violence risk/threat assessment and related legal issues.

 • Practice Setting

-• Private practice specializing in forensic or risk assessment
+• Private practice and consulting firms specializing in risk/threat assessment for HTML.

 We are proud to partner with